tyrovirtuosso/DjangoAuth/README.md

 <!-- ![Project Image](link-to-project-image) -->

-This project demonstrates how to implement a fully featured JSON Web Token(JWT) Authentication system using Django and NextJS.
+This project implements a fully featured JSON Web Token(JWT) Authentication system using Django and NextJS.
 It includes features such as account activation, password reset, and social authentication with Google OAuth2.

 ## Table of Contents